 Mission and History

-The mission of the Salem Public Library Foundation is to raise and administer funds for the creation, implementation, and sustenance of non-tax supported projects and services for the Salem Public Library.
+The mission of the Salem Public Library Foundation is to support enhancement projects, programs and services of the Salem Public Library.

 Following its founding, the initial efforts of the Foundation were to build an endowment and the purchase of computers for the Library to help people interested in “learning to operate these intriguing new machines.”
 First efforts also included the establishment of an Endowment.
 Later, the Foundation truly came of age when, the Board raised necessary money to supplement public funds designated for a complete overhaul and expansion of the Library building.
 Other Foundation projects have included the installation of a kitchen and food service area next to the Anderson meeting rooms, purchase of a library delivery van, and help with construction of a dedicated Library facility in West Salem (which opened in 1995).
 Additional efforts have included supporting funding levy efforts, establishing a circulating art collection, starting an online historic photo database, and the purchase of a bookmobile in 2002.

 More recent projects, undertaken by the Board, have included the renovation of the Library’s Anderson meeting rooms, support for the World of Music at the Library and the Modern Voices Author Series (which are offered at no charge to the community), and construction of the Library’s dedicated “Teen Scene” area, which opened in 2011.